multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-node/README.md

 ### Manual session recording

-Example for recording session by manually calling a function for start and stop:
+Below is an example showing how to create a manual session recording.
+Manual session recordings save all the data received between calling start and stop.

 ```javascript
 await sessionRecorder.start(